 While scrolling through my Instagram feed, I saw a beautiful woman smiling and doing something interesting, so I clicked on the video.
 She was wearing a blue dress.
 Blue is my favorite color 🙂 .

 After clicking on her profile, I found out her name is Audrina Bigos and she’s a CBS news anchor in Chicago.
 The first thing that popped into my mind was that, “She’s beautiful, she’s talented, she’s smart… but she’ll never be Oprah.”
-Intuitively, my thoughts did not diminish who she is, but responsed to the strong hunger that every African-American woman in media has for success and opportunity… and Oprah is the model template, especially for those in Chicago.
+Intuitively, my thoughts did not diminish her, but more so addressed the unspoken desire of every African-American woman in media who is strongly pursing success and opportunity… and knowing Oprah is the model, especially for any woman in Chicago.

 A lot of us want so much out of life.
 Success.
 Fame.
 Praise.
 Attention.
 It’s human nature to see something attractive and desire it.
 However, not everything attractive or desirable is worth pursuing.
 Essentially, not everything is meant for me, so I shouldn’t expect to achieve the same reward for the same effort… because what I do receive is what was meant for me at that moment in time, which is always good enough.

 There are so many beautiful intelligent talented female African-American news anchors across the country.
 Some may have been given opportunities for whatever reasons and I’m sure others put in a lot of work to be where they are.
 But, I’m sure of this… less than 1% of them will even achieve 5% of the success of Oprah Winfrey, financially or career-wise.

 Does that make them any better or worse than Oprah?
 By all means no!
 Whatever measure of success they receive in life will not make them a failure, because they’ve already been blessed with the opportunity they have.
 Which should make them feel accomplished and successful.